backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Other Services DVA.md

 	- *Elastic Load Balancers*
 	- *CloudFront Distributions*
 	- APIs on *API Gateway*

+### Difference between ACM and IAM for certificates
+- *AWS Certificate Manager* (ACM) is the *preferred tool* to provision, manage, and deploy server certificates.
+- In a **supported Region**, you can use ACM to manage server certificates from the console or programmatically.
+- *IAM is used as a certificate manager* only when you must support HTTPS connections in a **Region that is not supported by ACM**.
+- *IAM* supports *all regions*.

+> [!note]- *IAM* supports deploying server certificates in all Regions, but you must **obtain your certificate from an external provider** for use with AWS.
+> You cannot upload an ACM certificate to IAM.

 ## CloudMap
 - A fully managed **resource discovery service**